 To add a legal entity, click on the Add Legal Entity button in the top right corner.

-Enter the official name of your business that is registered with the local government (legal entity name) and select the country where it is located.
+Enter the official name of your business that is registered with the local government (legal entity name) and select the country/region where it is located.
 Click Continue, and in the appearing Tell your customers about your organization window, fill in at least the mandatory fields, that is, the fields marked with a red asterisk (*).

 Which customers do you want to see this?